 Rebounds don’t work, and you end up going on a bunch of crappy and uncomfortable dates you didn’t really want to go on in the first place.
 It’s not the best idea, at least for me, it did more harm than good.

 Let that passion consume you rather the breakup consuming you.
 This is how my blog was born.
 I wanted something that was all mine and something that I could put all my energy and attention into.
 Starting a blog was something that I had always thought about, but never had the courage to actually start it.
 And now I’m so happy I created it because over the past year some of the best things that happened to me are from this blog.

 So, find what lights your soul on fire.
 And run at it full speed.

 I started this blog because of him.
 That breakup made me have to sit with every uncomfortable thought and problem I had about myself.
-That breakup made me learn to love myself.
+It made me learn to love myself.
 That breakup led me to the love of my life.
 So I guess, to my ex, thank you so much for breaking my heart.

 If you’re struggling right now with this, I know you don’t want to hear this but you really do get better.
 You feel like you’re getting out of it and then something reopens the wound and you’re stuck in that feeling of anxiety and depression and you don’t really sleep that much.
 But I promise you that it’s going to be so much brighter after this storm.
 You’re going to find someone that finally gives you the love you deserve and so much more.
 And you’ll be so happy that you went through this breakup.
 You’re going to laugh and smile again.
 The sun will shine again.